 GRACE & MERCY BAIL BONDS 336-409-7895

 Before entering in visitation make sure to leave your cell phone, purses, or any large bag in your vehicle.
-If you are being dropped off and cannot leave your items in your vehicle then allow the visitation Officer to hold onto the items for you.
+If you are being dropped off and cannot leave your items in your vehicle then allow the visitation Officer to hold onto the items for you, the Detention Center is not responsible for lost items.
 Make sure to wear appropriate clothing into visitation, and be mindful that there are children that come to visit.
 If the visitation Officer deems that your clothing is too inappropriate they may ask you to cover up before allowing you a visit.
-Make sure you have a state issues ID and it has to be in date.
+Make sure you have a state issued ID and it has to be in date.
 If the ID is expired you will not be allowed a visit.

 (Effective June 16th 2015 )